forwardemail/forwardemail.net/app/views/faq/index.md

     * Forwarding Addresses are parsed for uniqueness (since we don't want to send duplicates to one address or spawn additionally unnecessary SMTP client connections).
     * For each Forwarding Address, we lookup its domain name against our API endpoint `/v1/max-forwarded-addresses` (in order to determine how many addresses the domain is permitted to forward email to per alias, e.g. 10 by default – see the section on [maximum limit on forwarding per alias](#is-there-a-limit-on-the-number-of-email-addresses-i-can-forward-to-per-alias)).
 If this limit is exceeded, then a 550 error will occur and the sender will receive a bounce for this recipient.
     * We lookup the settings of the original recipient against our API endpoint `/v1/settings`, which supports a lookup for paid users (with a fallback for free users).
 This returns a configuration object for advanced settings for `port` (Number, e.g. `25`), `has_adult_content_protection` (Boolean), `has_phishing_protection` (Boolean), `has_executable_protection` (Boolean), and `has_virus_protection` (Boolean).
     * Based off these settings, we then check against Spam Scanner results and if any errors occur, then the message is rejected with a 554 error code (e.g. if `has_virus_protection` is enabled, then we will check the Spam Scanner results for viruses).
 Note that all free plan users will be opted-in for checks against adult-content, phishing, executables, and viruses.
-By default, all paid plan users are opted-in as well, but this configuration can be altered under the Advanced Settings page for a domain in the Forward Email dashboard).
+By default, all paid plan users are opted-in as well, but this configuration can be altered under the Settings page for a domain in the Forward Email dashboard).

 14. For each processed recipient's Forwarding Addresses, we then perform the following operations: